- Subscribing Memberships (Previously Science News subscriptions)

 I’m already a Science News print subscriber.
 Am I now also a Subscribing Member?

-Yes, your current subscription automatically makes you an SSP Subscribing Member, with all the new benefits described above.
-This means you have access – at no additional charge – to Science News on your iPad, using the same username and login you use for full access to Science News content at www.ScienceNews.org.
+Yes, your current subscription automatically makes you a Society Subscribing Member, with all the new benefits described above.
+This means you have access – at no additional charge – to Science News on our app, using the same username and login you use for full access to Science News content at www.ScienceNews.org.
 If you prefer, you can even opt out of receiving your print edition of Science News and begin reading it exclusively in digital form.
 To change your subscription preferences, please email us.

 Contact the Editors of Science News